-expansion symbol: The symbol for the Star Wars TCG set the card is from.
+expansion symbol: This symbol shows which Star Wars TCG set a card is from.

-collector number: A number collectors use to identify cards. rarity symbol: A symbol that tells you whether a card is common (♠), uncommon (♠), or rare (★).
+collector number: A number collectors use to identify cards.

+rarity symbol: A symbol that tells you whether a card is common (\bullet) , uncommon (\diamond) , or rare (\star) .